TomatenKuchenDEV/docs/docs/tickets/general.md

 ### Ticket create message {#ticket-create-message}

-You can set a default message and one for each ticket category which is sent after creating a ticket.
+You can set a default message and also customize one for each ticket category.
+These messages will be sent after creating a ticket.

-This message is overrides by a category specific message if at least one message field of the ticket category is filled out.
+If at least one message field of the ticket category is filled out, it will override the default message.

+The following variables can be used in the message:

 - `{usermention}`
 - `{username}`